Zeddxx/enimi/README.md

 </p>

 ## Why I Created Enimi?
-I was way more comfortable with nextjs and wanted to create something using a trending stack which was MERN stack.
-Enimi was created on that stack to give user faster response with its sleek ui.
-Learned alot while creating enimi.
-Implemented a production build features.
+I was much more comfortable with Next.js and wanted to create something using a trending stack, which was the MERN stack.
+Enimi was created on that stack to provide users with faster responses through its sleek UI.
+I learned a lot while creating Enimi and implemented production-ready features.

 ## Features